edoburu/django-private-storage/README.rst

 Optimizing large file transfers
 -------------------------------

-By default, the files are served by the Django instance.
+Sending large files can be inefficient in some configurations.

-This can be inefficient, since the whole file needs to be read in chunks and passed through the WSGI buffers, OS kernel and webserver.
+In the worst case scenario, the whole file needs to be read in chunks and passed as a whole through the WSGI buffers, OS kernel, webserver and proxy server.
 In effect, the complete file is copied several times through memory buffers.

-Hence, webservers offer a method to send the file on behalf of the backend application.
+There are more efficient ways to transfer files, such as the ``sendfile()`` system call on UNIX.
+Django uses such feature when the WSGI server provides ``wsgi.file_handler`` support.

+In some situations, this effect is nullified, for example by by a local HTTP server sitting in front of the WSGI container.
+A typical case would be  running Gunicorn behind an Nginx or Apache webserver.

-This happens with the ``sendfile()`` system call, which can be enabled with the following settings:
+For such situation, the native support of the webserver can be enabled with the following settings:

 For apache
 ~~~~~~~~~~